cs544-wisc/f23/p6/README.md

 Collect and loop over the results, making a call to the server with for each row to insert the measurements to the database.

-### Client

-Implement the `simulate_station` function which takes in a `station_id` and then adds data from that station to `weather.stations`.
-Your implementation should ensure that for a given `sensor_id`, it should only record data for the **days in `2022` which we have both the `TMIN` and `TMAX` values**.
-Further details about the function behaviour is provided in the starter code.
+Change number types and date formats as necessary.

 #### Q5: what is the max temperature ever seen for station USW00014837?

 The code in your notebook cell should make an RPC call to your server to obtain the answer.

 ## Part 3: Spark Analysis